Cancer is complex — there is no routine bone and spine sarcoma, nor is there ever a routine way to treat it.

 One or more of the following treatment therapies may be recommended:

-Your OSUCCC – James specialized sarcoma treatment team performs surgery to remove as much of the sarcoma as possible.
-Chemotherapy given before surgery can make the tumor smaller and require removal of less bone tissue.
-Patients also may require chemotherapy after surgery to destroy any remaining cancer cells.
+Your OSUCCC – James specialized sarcoma surgeon performs surgery to remove the sarcoma.
+For Osteosarcoma and Ewing’s sarcoma patients, chemotherapy is most often given before surgery and can make the tumor smaller and require removal of less bone tissue.
+Patients also may require chemotherapy after surgery to help prevent potential spread of the tumor.
+In select cases of Ewing’s sarcoma, patients may receive radiation therapy after surgery if the tumor has not responded well to chemotherapy.

-Your sarcoma surgical oncologist may replace the removed tissue and bone with a graft.
-The healthy tissue and bone used for reconstruction in the graft may be taken from another area of the patient’s body or the surgeon may use an implant of artificial bone or tissue.
+Your sarcoma surgical oncologist may replace the removed tissue and bone to improve your function after surgery.
+The healthy tissue and bone used for reconstruction may be taken from another area of the patient’s body or the surgeon may use an implant of artificial bone or tissue.
+Reconstruction options include metal bone replacement or large bone graft (cadaver).

 When chemotherapy is given before surgery, it can shrink a sarcoma.
-After surgery, it can lower the risk that the bone or spine sarcoma will return.
+After surgery, it can lower the risk that the bone sarcoma will return.

-Chemotherapy drugs can be taken by mouth or injected into a vein or muscle, and they may be given over a period of months.
-When patients receive regional chemotherapy, the drugs are placed directly into the cerebrospinal fluid.
+Chemotherapy drugs can be taken by mouth or injected into a vein or muscle.
+They may be given over a period of months, although most sarcoma chemotherapy is given within an inpatient environment to get rid of the cancer.
+When patients receive regional chemotherapy for spine sarcomas, the drugs are placed directly into the cerebrospinal fluid.

 When the drugs enter the bloodstream, they can reach cancer cells throughout the body (called systemic chemotherapy).
 Combination chemotherapy uses more than one anti-cancer drug.

-Chemotherapy treatment usually takes place in an outpatient part of the hospital, at your doctor's office or in your home.
+Chemotherapy treatment for clinical trials takes place in an outpatient part of the hospital, at your doctor's office or in your home.
 Some people may need to stay in the hospital for treatment.

 The OSUCCC – James also offers other leading-edge radiation treatments, including imaging-based radiation therapy, intensity-modulated radiation therapy (IMRT), stereotactic radiosurgery and using a Varian TrueBeam Linear Accelerator.

-A radioactive drug called samarium targets areas in the body where bone cells are growing, such as tumor cells.
+A radioactive drug called samarium targets areas where bone cells are growing, such as tumor cells.
 It can help relieve pain from bone cancer and destroy cancerous blood cells in the bone marrow.
-Samarium may be used to treat osteosarcoma that recurs, or comes back, after treatment in a different bone.
+Samarium may be used to treat osteosarcoma that recurs (comes back) after treatment in a different bone.

 Targeted therapies are drugs that attack cancer cells without destroying healthy surrounding cells.
 By delivering these drugs in combination with chemotherapy, targeted therapies interrupt certain proteins and receptors to stop cancer cells from growing.